rochal/backbone-tomatoes/README.md

 * require.js http://requirejs.org/
 * Handlebars http://handlebarsjs.com/

-The application also uses Rotten Tomatoes API (http://developer.rottentomatoes.com/)  to display some cool movie data.
+The application also uses Rotten Tomatoes API (http://developer.rottentomatoes.com/) to display movie related data and Twitter's Bootstrap (http://twitter.github.com/bootstrap/) to simplify the creation of the UI.